ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 From our work so far, one of the observations we have is that runtime code coverage is significantly lower then statically reachable code.
-This means that some of the code that the fuzzer should be able to execute is actully not being executed: there will be code coverage gaps in the statically extracted callgraph of the fuzzer.
+This means that some of the code that the fuzzer should be able to execute is actually not being executed: there will be code coverage gaps in the statically extracted callgraph of the fuzzer.
 To explore this idea further, we navigate to the section "Fuzzer details" -> "Fuzzer: hts_open_fuzzer" -> "Call graph".
 This section has a shortcut in the table of contents on the left-hand side.
-Here, we see the following overview of the callgraph overlayed with code
+Here, we see the following overview of the callgraph overlaid with code
 coverage:

 .. figure:: /user-guides/images/htslib-userguide-calltree-overview.png